Soda-Digital/payroll-test/README.md

 Implement an application that accepts a collection of _shifts_ and outputs a _payslip_.
 Tooling, language and design is the choice of the implementor but it'd be reasonable to assume a command line executable or service endpoint or similar that takes an input and produces an output.
 It is **not** expected to produce a GUI for this task.

+Whilst having the correct output is important, we are more interested in your approach to the solution.

 ### Example Input

 An example of the input looks like below: